Clothing to Pack

 2-3 pairs of work pants.
 Cotton is cheap, durable and easy to get, but dries very slowly.
 Consider a medium weight tear resistant synthetic pant.
 Most outdoor gear stores carry good hiking pants that have become very popular among tree planters.

-Don’t buy cotton, due to the fact that as soon as it gets wet, you get cold.
+Don’t buy cotton.
+As soon as it gets wet, you get cold.
 SmartWool or Polypropylene is the way to go.
 Some highly fashionable planters wear long underwear covered with shorts as their daily uniform.
 Don’t knock it until you’ve tried it!

 Light Jacket or Fleece